2.5 Mm Cable Resistance

 The suitability of a 2.5 mm cable depends heavily on the application's specific electrical demands.
 Here are some examples:

 • Household Wiring: 2.5 mm² copper cables are commonly used in household wiring for circuits with moderate current demands, such as lighting and some appliances.
-However, for high-power appliances, larger cables are often necessary.
+Still, for high-power appliances, larger cables are often necessary.

 • Industrial Applications: In industrial settings, the choice of cable depends on the power requirements and environmental conditions.
 While 2.5 mm² cables may be suitable for certain low-power applications, heavier-duty cables are needed for high-current equipment.